Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 ## Getting Started (MonoBehaviours)

 1. After installing Crowds from the Unity asset store, check that you have the [requirements](../Requirements/) installed.
 2. Once you have Crowds properly installed, have a look at the demo scenes included in the package.
-They will walk you through the basics of the asset.
+They introduce the basics of what the asset does and what concepts you need to understand to make the most of it.
 3. Create a new gameObject in your scene, add the `Convert To Entity`, `Entity identity` and `Navigator` components.
 4. Start adding steering behaviours to control the movement of the agent around the scene.